FabianRiegsinger/gpt4-clone/README.md

 * [Readme Backend](backend/README.md)
 * [Readme Frontend](electron-react-frontend/README.md)

+## Start application without Docker

+There are two scripts which aid the process of starting the application (frontend and backend) manually. `start_django_backeend.sh` and `start_install_elec_react_frontend.sh`.
+Before beeing able to use the backend bash script, please ensure to edit the file with the correct OpenAI API key and endpoint:

+    export GPT4o_API_KEY=<enter key here>
+    export GPT4o_DEPLOYMENT_ENDPOINT=<enter endpoint here>

 ### Startup process broken down into steps (with VSCode + Extensions)

 1. Start you Docker instance (in my case Docker Desktop to get the daemon running)